Stefanospi/Stefanospi/README.md

 <h2 align="left">Hi 👋!
-My name is Stefano Spitaleri and I'm a 23 years old Junior Developer from Bronte,Italy</h2>
+My name is Stefano Spitaleri and I'm a Junior Developer from Bronte,Italy</h2>

 ###